-- Building collaborative relationships
+- Building collaborative relationships;

-- Leading employees
+- Leading employees;

-- Strategic perspective
+- Strategic perspective;

-- Taking initiative
+- Taking initiative;

-- Participative management
+- Participative management; and

-- Change management
+- Change management.

-2: Leaders rate highest at “taking initiative.”
+2: Leaders rate highest at taking initiative.

 3: Among the top-rated competencies, leaders are least prepared to lead employees.

-CCL research has long shown that leading employees effectively is essential to both individual and organization impact.
+Our research has long shown that leading employees effectively is essential to both individual and organization impact.
 A leader’s performance and reputation within the organization is only as strong as their team.
 That means leaders need to know how to recruit the right people and then motivate and develop them as they progress throughout their careers.

 4: Leaders lack vital skills for building collaborative relationships.